 January 18 "Where all think alike, no one thinks very much." -Walter Lippmann

 As our strength training philosophy spreads via the world wide web we are recieving some great comments from various coaches and athletes.
-Every so often we'll post many of these for the benefit of our readers.
+Every so often we'll post many of these for the benifit of our readers.
+Our response is in bold.
 Please feel free to respond to any of our comments with opinion or questions of your own.

 I appreciate your comments.
 StrongerAthletes.com does have a philosophy that is in the minority right now but it is growing in popularity.
 Yes, we as coaches, all have the same common goal to strengthen athletes but our approach, we believe is the safest, most productive, and most efficient program possible.
 There are other very good programs out there but we feel that many are at the athletes expense when it comes to safety. -S.A.

 I do, however think that "explosive" training is beneficial to sports activities.
 You mention "articles" written by strength coaches in various magazines but where is the research?
 We all have our opinions.